Relationships are Hard for Survivors, We Don’t Know OurselvesPin

 The development of a sense of identity—this is who I am; this is what I know and feel about me—helps us to locate ourselves in the world.
 The sense of self that we carry with us, including feelings of confidence and self-esteem, are constantly evolving as we engage in our relationships in the world.
 When we sequester our “true self” to keep it safe, it loses the opportunity to have “true self” experiences, which are the building blocks of identity.
 The false self may have kept Jeff safe from intolerable feelings, but it deprived him of becoming a person who could see himself and be seen as a person with a large number of positive and negative attributes (valuable, funny, smart, stubborn, courageous, mean, loving, etc.).

-This is healing, becoming a person with a sense of identity above and beyond that of “victim”.
-We see far too many people out there who seem incapable of having anything resembling a healthy relationship.
-If that’s you, maybe you should take some time to figure out who you really are, and go from there.
+This is healing, becoming a person with a sense of identity above and beyond that of a “victim.”
+Far too many people out there seem incapable of having anything resembling a healthy relationship.
+If that’s you, maybe you should figure out who you are and go from there.

 Similar Posts